n3o-Bhushan/py-freeze/README.md

 Write your script and once you are done and you feel like sharing your program with your folks, download run py-freeze.py in the same folder of your program with v-env turned on.

-Voila! you will get he requirements.txt generated.
+Voila! you will get the locked requirements.txt generated.